fenix-framework/fenix-framework/docs/dml-reference.md

 }
 </pre>

-The attribute that instructs the framework to create the index is stated in bold.
+The attribute that instructs the framework to create the index is the 'indexed' keyword.
 This means that each Person has at most one Address with a given country.
 If the index is deemed not to be unique, then the it must be declared in the following way: indexed by country #(*);

 ### Compilation Step